 Emergency telephones, designated by blue lights and “Emory Police” signs, are located throughout the campus.
 Each residence hall has a call box with an emergency button, and each elevator on campus is equipped with an emergency telephone.
 All these emergency phones connect directly to the police department’s emergency communications center.
 These phones can be used to request emergency and non-emergency assistance at any time.
 All University shuttles are radio equipped and can contact the police department to provide assistance as needed.

-The Emory University Student Health Services (EUSHS) offers high-quality outpatient primary healthcare and health education services for enrolled Emory students, spouses/domestic partners, and children (age 12 and older).
+The Emory University Student Health Services (EUSHS) offers high-quality outpatient primary healthcare and health education services for enrolled Emory students.
 EUSHS is staffed by dedicated professionals, including physicians, psychiatrists, counselors, physician assistants, nurse practitioners, nurses, nutritionists, health educators, and administrative staff.

 EUSHS offers the following services: